nikan1996/find_population/README.md

 # Assignment Requirement
 Design and implement a web API in Python to find the population living within an area.

-# How I implement it?
+# How do I implement it?
 Now I've implemented a simple web API, but the population size will be returned randomly.

 Two endpoints: